marcobrianovich/cepheus/GSA/Readme.md

 #### Origins

 Humanity spread throughout the galaxy in the late 2900s, after the development of the non-locality(NL) drive.
-It found many a galaxy teeming with sentient alien races, but not as technologically advanced as humanity.
-After years of exploration it was realised that many advanced races had come before us, but had since left for places unknown, leaving only mysterious ruins and a stockpile of exotic matter we call MyB-n.
-The leading theory is that races that reach sufficient level of technology because "unbound", leaving the limits of space and time behind.
-MyB-n is a silver
+It found a galaxy teeming with sentient alien races, but few as technologically advanced as humanity.
+After years of exploration it was realised that there had been many races more advanced than us, but they had suddenly vanished, leaving only mysterious ruins and a stockpile of exotic matter we call MyB-n (pronounced Mib-En or My-Bin).
+The leading theory is that races that reach a sufficient level of technology become "unbound", leaving the limits of space and time behind.

+NOTE: MyB-n is a silver-coloured metal that is exists in a strange island of stability well beyond the heaviest elements on the periodic table.
+How it is made remains a mystery, even to 37th century scientists.

 Hundreds of colony worlds were settled, across the entire expance of the galaxy.
 By 3400 A.D. humanity held a dominant position in the galaxy, having shared its technologies with many alien races, helping them to set up their own colonies.For hundreds of years, the galactic civilisation expands and thrives.

 #### Empire